the-anna-project/annad/doc/development/makefile.md

 make dockerpush
 ```

-### goclean
+### clean
-This removes dependencies to cleanup the `.workspace/` directory.
+This removes the `.workspace/` directory and other files maybe flying around.
 ```
-make goclean
+make clean
 ```

 ### gofmt